 Table of Contents

-The project phase plan is considered the backbone of a project.
-The project phase in project management will identify who will be on the project team, what tools to use, what materials are needed, and necessary processes for efficient implementation.
+The project phase plan is considered the backbone of a project management plan.
+The project phase in the project management plan will identify who will be on the project team, what tools to use, what materials are needed, and the necessary processes for efficient implementation.
 Also, we need the financial commitment outlined in a budget and communication channels to keep the project team updated.
 There are 6 phases in a project phase plan:

 - Phase 1: Research and Strategy.

 - Phase 2: Preparation of Website Outline.

 - Phase 3: Information Framework.